LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 You move throughout the level using the numerical keypad or the vi text editor keys (also known as "Rogue-like keys").

                 7 8 9          y k u
                  \|/            \|/
                 4-5-6          h-.-l
                  /|\            /|\
                 1 2 3          b j n

 SHIFT (or CTRL) and a movement key make the party leader run in the indicated direction, until anything of interest is spotted.
-The '5' and '.' keys take a turn to brace for combat, which gives a chance to block blows for the remainder of the turn.
+The '5' and '.' keys take a turn and make you brace for combat, which confers a chance to block blows for the remainder of the turn.
+In targeting mode the same keys move the targeting cursor.

 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.
+Not many other commands are necessary for ordinary play.
+Some are provided only as building blocks for more complex commands and player macros, e.g., the autoexplore command (key X) is defined in the game content using BACKSPACE, CTRL-?, CTRL-; and P.

-Below are the default keys for major commands.
+Below are the remaining keys for movement and terrain alteration.
+The first four also switch levels in targeting mode.

-               key       command
+                keys           command
-               ESC       cancel action or bring up the Main Menu RET       accept choice
                 <              ascend a level
+                CTRL-<         ascend 10 levels
                 >              descend a level
-               ?         display help
+                CTRL->         descend 10 levels
+                CTRL-;         make one step towards the target ;              go to target for 100 steps x              explore the closest unknown spot
+                X              autoexplore 100 times
+                R              rest (wait 100 times)
+                c              close door
+                o              open door

+Inventory and items-related keys are as follows.

+                keys           command
                 I              display inventory
-               P         play back last keys 100 times c         close a door
+                g and ,        get an object
                 d              drop an object
-               g         get an object
-               o         open a door
-               p         play back last keys
-               q         quaff a potion
+                q              quaff potion
-               r         read a scroll
+                r              read scroll
-               t         throw a dart
+                t              throw missile
-               z         zap a wand
+                z              zap wand
-               CTRL-p    play back last keys 1000 times

-To make a ranged attack, you need to set your target first, using targeting mode ('*' and '/' keys).
-The target, for the few commands that require any, is indicated by the targeting cursor.
+To make a ranged attack, as in the last few commands above, you need to set your target first (however, initial target is set automatically as soon as a monster comes into view).
+Once in targeting mode, you can move the targeting cursor with arrow keys and switch focus among enemies with '*' (or among friends and enemies, depending on targeting mode set by '/').
+The details of the shared cursor position and of the personal target are described at the bottom of the screen.
-The targeting commands and all the less used commands are listed below.
+All targeting keys are listed below.

-               key       command
+                keys           command
-               TAB       cycle among party members on the level SHIFT-TAB cycle among party members in the dungeon
-               *         target monster
+                *              target enemy
+                /              cycle targeting mode
                 +              swerve targeting line
-               -         unswerve targeting line
-               /         target position
+                -              unswerve targeting line BACKSPACE      clear target/cursor CTRL-?         target the closest unknown spot CTRL-I         target the closest item CTRL-{         target the closest stairs up CTRL-}         target the closest stairs down

+Assorted keys and commands follow.

+                keys           command
+                ?              display help
-               =         select (or deselect) a party member D         display player diary
+                D              display player diary
-               S         mark smell
                 T              mark suspect terrain
                 V              mark visible area
-               [         target next shallower level
-               ]         target next deeper level
+                S              mark smell
-               _         deselect (or select) all on the level {         target 10 levels shallower
+                TAB            cycle among party members on the level SHIFT-TAB      cycle among party members in the dungeon =              select (or deselect) a party member _              deselect (or select) all on the level p              play back last keys
-               }         target 10 levels deeper
+                P              play back last keys 100 times CTRL-p         play back last keys 1000 times '              start recording a macro
+                SPACE          clear messages
+                ESC            cancel action
+                RET            accept choice
-               0--9      pick a new leader anywhere in the dungeon
+                0--9           pick a new hero leader anywhere in the dungeon

-Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brough up by the ESC key.
+Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the ESC key.
-Some of the game modes are multiplayer or feature multiple computer players (allied or not).
-The setup of the modes can be modified via a configuration file.
-Game difficulty setting affects hitpoints at birth for any actors of any UI-using player.
+Some of the game modes are experimental multiplayer modes or feature multiple computer players (allied or not).
+Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.

-               key       command
+                keys           command
                 CTRL-x         save and exit
                 CTRL-r         new campaign game
                 CTRL-k         new skirmish game
-               CTRL-p    new PvP game
+                CTRL-v         new PvP game
                 CTRL-o         new Coop game
                 CTRL-e         new defense game
                 CTRL-d         cycle next game difficulty

 There are also some debug, testing and cheat options and game modes that can be specified on the command line when starting the game server.
 Use at your own peril! :) Of these, you may find the screensaver modes the least spoilery and the most fun, e.g.:

-    LambdaHack --newGame --noMore --maxFps 45 --savePrefix testCampaign --gameMode testCampaign
+    LambdaHack --newGame --noMore --maxFps 45 --savePrefix test --gameMode testCampaign --difficulty 1

 Monsters